citizenwallet/pay-dashboard/public/agreement/Businesses general conditions.md

 ### Fees

 - A monthly fee is charged based on transaction volume to sustain the network:

   | Number of Transactions | Monthly Fee                                  |
   | ---------------------- | -------------------------------------------- |
   | 1–1,000                | €20/month                                    |
   | 1,001–2,000            | €30/month                                    |
   | 2,001–3,000            | €40/month                                    |
   | And so on              | +€10/month per additional 1,000 transactions |

-- Fees may evolve over time, with prior notification to businesses, allowing withdrawal if desired.
+- Fees are automatically withheld from the Business’s balance at the time of payout.
-- Additional transaction fees may apply depending on the payment method (e.g., Viva Wallet processing fees).
+- Additional transaction fees may apply depending on the payment method (e.g., Viva Wallet or Stripe processing fees).
+- Fees may evolve over time, with prior notification to businesses via email, allowing withdrawal if desired.

 ### Administrative Dashboard